Compensation for Summer and Winter Session Courses

 - Complete the Building a Culture of Respect training, if not done when last hired.
 This web-based training is mandatory for all new and visiting faculty, graduate student lecturers, teaching associates, and staff.

-- If you are visiting foreign faculty, check with your sponsoring department to be sure they file Cornell’s Request for Issuance of Form IAP-66 with the International Students and Scholars Office (ISSO) as early as possible and send a copy of that to the SCE office.
+- If you are visiting foreign faculty, check with your sponsoring department to be sure they file Cornell’s Request for Issuance of Form IAP-66 with the Office of Global Learning as early as possible and send a copy of that to the SCE office.

 Direct Deposit and Electronic Delivery of Pay Stubs

 Cornell employees and students may sign up to have their paycheck automatically deposited into their bank accounts.
 All students, active employees and new hires are able to manage their own direct deposit enrollment through Workday.
 Follow the instructions for setting up direct deposit and stopping or changing your payment or bank elections.
 The payroll office offers electronic delivery of all pay stubs via Workday, with which employees enrolled in direct deposit can obtain earning information and verify deposit amounts.
 Note: Due to processing and pre-notification times, it may take up to two paycheck cycles before funds begin being direct-deposited.
 During this time, paychecks will continue to be mailed to the address on file.

 Employees and students not enrolled in direct deposit will have a paper paycheck mailed to their "primary" address as recorded in Workday.

 Faculty, graduate student lecturers, and TAs involved in research should familiarize themselves with Cornell's University Policy 3.11, Effort Planning and Confirmation.